StefanBonney/Course-Project_2021_Helsinki-University...Cyber-Security-Base/README.md

 1. Install the dependencies, instructions can be found here [Setup Guide](https://cybersecuritybase.mooc.fi/installation-guide)
    (See sections - Installing Python 3, Installing additional packages)

-   For installing GIT see [Installing GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) &#9;  - Type `git --version` to check if Git is installed
+   For installing Git see [Installing GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) &#9;  - Type `git --version` to check if Git is installed